balderdashy/sails-docs/reference/blueprint-api/blueprint-api.md

   As example, the `/user/create?name=joe` shortcut creates a new user, while `/user/update/1?name=mike` updates the name field of user #1.
 Note that these routes only respond to `GET` requests.
 Shortcut routes are very handy for development, but generally should be disabled in a production environment.
+It's not designed to be used in production.

 + **Action routes**, which automatically create routes for your custom controller actions.
 For example, let `query` be a custom action defined in User controller.